Sisters Minor of Mary Immaculate: Description

 The congregation followed the example of St. Maximilian Kolbe, with ties to St. Therese of Lisieux.
 The order had a unique fourth vow, which is their pledge to be at God's disposal, like Mary, without reserve, for the "greatest glory of God through the salvation of all in Jesus Christ".
-The Sisters Minor of Mary Immaculate are located in Italy, Poland, Turkey, and the United States of America.
+The Sisters Minor of Mary Immaculate were located in Italy, Poland, Turkey, and the United States of America.